 A distinctive landmark, known for its yellow and green bell tower and its beautiful views of the city, this structure has served as a convent, church, and jail.
 Today, it includes a museum devoted to displaying Cuba’s revolutionary history with intriguing exhibits.

 Ecotours of Cuba

 Cuba has an extremely rich natural complexion.
-It is home to half a dozen UNESCO World Heritage Biospheres, and a rich diversity in in plant and animal species.
-Hook up with any number of ecotour providers in country for a guided tour inside these natural wonders.
+It is home to half a dozen UNESCO World Heritage Biospheres and a rich diversity in plant and animal species.
+Hook up with any number of ecotour providers in the country for a guided tour of these natural wonders.